 4. Social Anxiety Therapy is about Management

-In your sessions of social anxiety therapy in Houston, you will come to realize that it is all about the management of the anxiety.
+In your sessions of social anxiety therapy, you will come to realize that it is all about the management of the anxiety.
 It is a life-long process, and not a disorder that we can eliminate.
 You will gain valuable strategies to diffuse and gain control over your worries, as you face new situations that involve people on a daily basis.

-In our social anxiety therapy sessions in Houston, we aim to teach our clients the techniques they need to deal with social pressures as they occur.
+In our social anxiety therapy sessions, we aim to teach our clients the techniques they need to deal with social pressures as they occur.
 There may be opportunities to get into group or family therapy sessions to help others around the client understand the disorder itself.
 They may also gain social skills through group training settings to learn to become competent in future social situations.

 Action Plan for Society Anxiety Therapy